 You will experience a flash of light with each laser application.
 Most people are comfortable and do not experience any significant pain during the surgery, though some may feel a little pressure in their eye during the laser procedure.

 Most patients will need to have their pressure checked after the laser treatment, since there is a risk of increased eye pressure after the procedure.
 If this does occur, you may require medications to lower the pressure, which will be administered in the office.
-Rarely, IOP elevates to a very high pressure and does not come down.
-If this happens, you may need to have surgery to lower the pressure.

 Most people notice some blurring of their vision after the laser treatment.
 This typically clears within a few hours.
 The chance of your vision becoming permanently affected from this procedure is very small.